 And that’s it!

 Now just use a tapestry needle to weave in all the loose ends and trim the excess yarn.
-This blanket doesn’t need to be blocked or finished in any way since it’s already heavy enough to lay flat.
+You don’t even need to block this blanket since it’s heavy enough to lie flat on its own.
 I am obsessed with how soft and cozy this blanket is and I really hope you make it so you can feel what I mean!
-This would have made an amazing gift or even a very easy custom order that you can charge a lot for if you sell your makes, but I’m happy keeping this for myself.
-It’s one of the maybe 3 or 4 items I have made for myself over the last 10 years.
-I can see myself using it for years and years to come, wrapped up with a good book in hand.

 Thanks so much for reading!
 If you like this easy crochet blanket pattern, be sure to subscribe to the blog down below.
-Just fill out the box and you’ll get new patterns emailed to you and tips, tricks, and special offers sent right to your inbox for free.
-You’ll also get my free ebook, The Beginner’s Guide to Crochet, and handy little printables just for subscribers.
+You’ll get free patterns, tutorials, and tips delivered right to your inbox every week.
+Just fill out the box below with your name and email and you’re done!
 That’s all for today, but I will be back with more patterns next week.

 See you soon 🙂